Left anterior fascicular block: Diagnosis

+Effect on infarction and left ventricular hypertrophy diagnosis

+LAFB may be a cause of poor R wave progression across the precordium causing a pseudoinfarction pattern mimicking an anteroseptal infarction.
+It also complicates the electrocardiographic diagnosis of LVH because both LVH and LAFB often result in a large R wave in lead aVL.
+In this case, the presence a left ventricular strain pattern favors the diagnosis of LVH.

-LAFB cannot be diagnosed when a prior inferior wall myocardial infarction (IMI) is evident on the ECG.
-IMI can also cause extreme left-axis deviation, but will manifest with Q-waves in the inferior leads II, III, and aVF.
+Diagnosing LAFB requires additional care given evidence of prior inferior wall myocardial infarction (IMI).
+IMI can also cause extreme LAD, but will manifest with Q-waves in the inferior leads II, III, and aVF.
 By contrast, QRS complexes in the inferior leads should begin with r-waves in LAFB.
+Vectorcardiography may be used to differentiate LAFB and IMI or to confirm their coexistence.